Cloudxtreme/trabant/README.md

 # trabant
 A C library meant to be used with [Emscripten](https://github.com/kripken/emscripten) to provide some needed cryptographic primitives in Javascript, or, in our case, [Clojurescript](https://github.com/clojure/clojurescript).

-Javascript has a whole host of cryptography libraries you can use: SJCL is fantastic.
+Javascript has a whole host of great cryptography libraries you can use.
+SJCL is a good one, for example.
 We are putting ours out there so people can vet our product, [Balboa](https://balboa.io).
-If you like what you see, feel free to take it!
+If you like what you see, feel free to just take it.

-This library attempts to be nothing.
-As unambitious as possible.
-Like the trabant.

 ## Goals